Biden: Ready for 'long overdue' pick of Black female justice

 “It’s an experiment that’s still going on,” he added, saying future generations will see if the government can live up to its promise.
 “They’ll determine whether the experiment still works.
 And of course, I’m an optimist, and I’m pretty sure it will.”

+Even with Democrats controlling Congress, there’s no guarantee it will be easy; some of Biden’s top legislation has already stalled.
+One notable holdout on that legislation, Sen. Joe Manchin, D-W.Va., said on local West Virginia radio that he could support a justice more liberal than he is but it was most important to judge her character and whether she can be fair.

+Senate Majority Leader Chuck Schumer, D-N.Y., praised Breyer’s career and said the Senate would have a “fair process that moves quickly so we can confirm President Biden’s nominee to fill Justice Breyer’s seat as soon as possible.”

-Republicans who changed the Senate rules during the Trump era to allow simple majority confirmation of Supreme Court nominees appear resigned to the outcome in the currently split chamber.
-Minority Leader Mitch McConnell, R-K.Y., said he hoped Biden would not “outsource this important decision to the radical left.”
+Republicans who changed the Senate rules during the Trump era to allow simple majority confirmation of Supreme Court nominees appear resigned to the outcome in the 50-50 split chamber.
+Minority Leader Mitch McConnell, R-Ky., said he hoped Biden would not “outsource this important decision to the radical left.”

 Iowa Sen. Chuck Grassley, the top Republican on the Senate Judiciary Committee, said after Breyer’s announcement that his successor “should be an individual within the legal mainstream who can receive similar broad, bipartisan support.”

-Grassley voted against Jackson’s confirmation to the D.C. appeals circuit, as well as most other Biden appellate court nominees.
+Grassley voted against Jackson’s confirmation to the U.S. Court of Appeals for the District of Columbia Circuit, as well as most other Biden appellate court nominees.

 Associated Press writer Mark Sherman contributed to this report.